rmsk2/rustpwman/README.md

 If you want to migrate your existing password manager data to `rustpwman` you will first have to export that data into a plaintext format using your current password manager.
 After that you will have to write a script which transforms this data into the [payload format](#format-of-payload-data) of `rustpwman`.
-As mentioned above this may be a task which can be easily accomplished by using an AI coding agent.
+As mentioned above this may be a task which can be easily accomplished through the use of an AI coding agent.
 As soon as you have a suitable JSON file you can use the `enc` command to encrypt it for use with `rustpwman`.

 # Optional features